compolabs/fuel-indexer-tutorial/README.md

 You can find the source code for this tutorial here: [fuel-indexer-tutorial](https://github.com/compolabs/fuel-indexer-tutorial/tree/master)

+⚠️ Before going through this tutorial, make sure you have the required dependencies installed

 ⚠️ Before proceeding, please ensure that you are using the beta-3 version of the toolchain.
 You can switch your toolchain to beta-3 using the following commands:

 ```bash